ldyken53/TVCG-progiso/README.md

 Which will default to serving the application at localhost:8000.

 ### Running Benchmarks
 Once the application is hosted, visit 'localhost:8000/#autobenchmark=0' to begin benchmarks.
 This will automatically run 27 benchmarks including the Plasma, Chameleon, and Miranda datasets at 360p, 720p, and 1080p, and download .json benchmark files to your default download location.
+Make sure to allow automatic downloads in your browser before running these benchmarks, follow the instructions [here](https://commongoalsystems.zendesk.com/hc/en-us/articles/9197509173005-How-do-I-enable-automatic-downloads) and add the url http://localhost:8000 to your automatic downloads list.
 A video showing the benchmarking process is [here](https://www.youtube.com/watch?v=ALRQYkR2qOs&ab_channel=LandonDyken).

 ### Converting Benchmarks to Data Figure
 Once the autobenchmark is complete, move all downloaded .json files to the benchmarks/ folder in this repo.
 Run